MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ![Two outcomes on the Outcomes page](../images/wpa/use/viva-team-outcomes.png)

-To use the My Team page, view the outcomes and decide which might warrant action on your part.
-Look at the leading indicators; do you see any red flags?
+To use the My Team page, first view the outcomes and the statistics that they show.
+Do you see any red flags that might cause you to take action?

 ### Drill down to the insights level

 To investigate further, select one of the outcomes to see the insights for that outcome.
-For example, select the **Employee experience** outcome to see the **Coaching and development** insights:
+For example, on the **Outcomes** page, select  **Employee experience** to see the **Coaching and development** insights:

 ![Coaching and development](../images/wpa/use/viva-team-drill-down.png)